HL7/fhir-shorthand/input/pagecontent/reference.md

 This shorthand only applies if the units are expressed in [Unified Code for Units of Measure](http://unitsofmeasure.org/) (UCUM).
 As a side effect of using this grammar, the code system (`Quantity.system`) will be automatically set to the UCUM code system (`http://unitsofmeasure.org`).

-When the units are not UCUM, the same shorthand can be used by specifying the unit using the standard FSH code syntax.

-Alternatively, the value and units can be set independently (see [Assignments with the Quantity Data Type](#assignments-with-the-quantity-data-type)).
+When the units are not UCUM, the same shorthand can be used by specifying the unit using the standard FSH code syntax, or by setting the value and units independently (see [Assignments with the Quantity Data Type](#assignments-with-the-quantity-data-type)).

 Example:

-* Express a weight in pounds, displaying "lb":
+* Express a weight in pounds, using UCUM units, displaying "lb":

   ```
   155.0 '[lb_av]' "lb"
   ```

 #### Triple-Quoted Strings